Stop Searching. Start Trusting.

 Sec9

-Provides AI assistants with direct, real-time access to official Microsoft Learn documentation to prevent hallucinations and retrieve accurate technical information.
+Provides AI assistants with secure, direct access to official Microsoft documentation and code samples to eliminate hallucinations and ensure accurate information.

 Setup Requirements

-• ⚠️The remote endpoint does not support direct browser access; it returns a '405 Method Not Allowed' error if accessed manually.
+• ⚠️The Microsoft Learn MCP Server URL (https://learn.microsoft.com/api/mcp) does not support direct access from a web browser and will return a '405 Method Not Allowed' error.

 100